parse-community/docs/_includes/js/users.md

 1. The user is shown the Facebook login dialog.
 2. The user authenticates via Facebook, and your app receives a callback.
 3. Our SDK receives the Facebook data and saves it to a `Parse.User`.
 If it's a new user based on the Facebook ID, then that user is created.
-4. Your `success` callback is called with the user.

 You may optionally provide a comma-delimited string that specifies what [permissions](https://developers.facebook.com/docs/authentication/permissions/) your app requires from the Facebook user.
 For example:

 ```javascript
 const user = await Parse.FacebookUtils.logIn("user_likes,email");
 ```

-`Parse.User` integration doesn't require any permissions to work out of the box (ie. `null` or specifying no permissions is perfectly acceptable).
-[Read more about permissions on Facebook's developer guide.](https://developers.facebook.com/docs/reference/api/permissions/)

 <div class='tip info'><div>
   It is up to you to record any data that you need from the Facebook user after they authenticate.
 To accomplish this, you'll need to do a graph query using the Facebook SDK.